 - Molly Milazi (DHthSc candidate), A bundled phosphate control intervention (4Ds) for adults with end stage kidney disease receiving haemodialysis: A cluster randomised controlled trial.

 - *Jacqueline Peet (PhD candidate), Strengthening nurse surveillance in general wards: A practice development approach.

-- *Suzanne Williams (PhD candidate), Improving paediatric pain management in the emergency department.
+- *Suzanne Williams (PhD candidate), A collaborative implementation study of acute paediatric pain management in the emergency department.